MLH-Fellowship/Chronolo-Geese/calendar-manager/README.md

 ![Schedule](https://u.cubeupload.com/cdalangin/5daScreenshot2020101200.jpg)

 ## Motivation
 It can be a challenge to agree on a specific time to meet up and collaborate on a school project, especially since everything is virtual now.
 Just as we were working on this project, it was a challenge for us to meet up with our varying schedules.
-We were hoping that this app would help with that issue, and at the same time be useful
+We were hoping that this app would help with that issue, and become just as useful for all the students trying to adjust to the virtual school set up.

-This app will make the process easier because the heat map will visualize everyone's availability.
-The darker the color, the

 ## Mockup
 ![Landing](https://u.cubeupload.com/cdalangin/Screenshot2020101200.jpg)